IPO explanation ft. Arm Holdings

 Basically, it’s the dramatically triumphant (or plummeting) entrance of a potential investment on the market.

 Is investing in an IPO risky?
-Yes, although a particular product or growth track record seems promising, there are red flags for private/foreign IPOs.
+Yes.
+Though a particular product or growth track record seems promising, there are red flags for private/foreign IPOs.

 What’s the difference between a private and foreign IPO?
-If it goes from private to public, there’s no track record in the stock market, normally overvalued, liquidity issues, and potentially fraudulent.
-If it goes from foreign to available, there are different regulations based on the country, it has even more liquidity issues, and the stock is exposed to different political/economic impacts depending on the country.
+If it goes from private to public, there’s no track record in the stock market, it is normally overvalued, there can be liquidity issues, and the potential of fraud.
+If it goes from foreign to available, there will be different regulations based on the country, even more liquidity issues, and the stock is exposed to different political/economic impacts, depending on the country.

-Red flags don’t mean you can’t make significant profits, but they should be a cautionary sign.
+Red flags don’t mean you can’t make significant profits.
+However, they should be a cautionary sign.

 IPO Lemonade Stand Analogy

-If you’re unsure why IPOs can be beneficial or risky, let’s return to Jennifer’s lemonade stand.
+If you’re unsure why IPOs can be beneficial or risky, let’s return to our Jennifer’s lemonade stand analogy.
 It will articulate the concept and factors to consider.

-Lemonade is sold consistently at $2 a cup, but chocolate lemonade is sold for $3 because of the added ingredients.
+Lemonade is sold consistently at $2 a cup, but chocolate lemonade is sold for $3 because of the cost of added ingredients.

 Jennifer wants to test the new lemonade over the span of a week.
 She starts selling the lemonade on Monday and compares it to her regular lemonade.